 ETSU Gray Fossil Site & Museum researchers conduct research around the world and in our own backyard.
 We coordinate paleontological research locally, at the Gray Fossil Site and Saltville, as well as at more distant fossil localities, in order to address key questions in the history of life on Earth.
-Our research combines the efforts of faculty, staff, students, and volunteers and contributes to a growing understanding of ecological evolution throughout the Cenozoic Era, particularly in the Southeastern US.
+Our research combines the efforts of faculty, staff, students, and volunteers and contributes to a growing understanding of life during the late Cenozoic Era, particularly in the southeastern US.

 Gray Fossil Site

-Located in the town of Gray in East Tennessee, the Gray Fossil Site preserves the remains of a forested pond ecosystem that existed around 4.5-5 million years ago during the Early Pliocene Epoch.
+Located near the town of Gray in eastern Tennessee, the Gray Fossil Site preserves the remains of a forested pond ecosystem that existed around 4.5-5 million years ago during the early Pliocene Epoch.
 Excavations at this site have recovered fossils of around 200 species of animals and plants buried in an ancient sinkhole-pond.
 They reveal a forest dominated by oak, hickory, and pine trees and home to tapirs, rhinos, alligators, mastodons, and more.
-At that time East Tennessee had a slightly warmer climate compared to today.
+At that time eastern Tennessee had a slightly warmer climate compared to today.

 Ice Age Research at Saltville, Virginia